yegor256/blog/_posts/2015/jun/2015-06-11-wikipedia-bug-definition.md

 takes a minute, that's a non-functional bug.

-So far so good, since the bug definition given by Wikipedia perfectly covers both of them&mdash;if they happen, they will cause our software "to _produce_ an incorrect or unexpected result or to _behave_ in an unintended way."
+So far so good, since the bug definition given by Wikipedia perfectly covers both of them---if they happen, they will cause our software "to _produce_ an incorrect or unexpected result or to _behave_ in an unintended way."
 The emphasis here is on the words "produce" and "behave."
 They presume the software is doing something and we're observing its behavior.